seanahmad/machine-learning-projects/README.md

-# This Repository Contains all Machine Learning Projects, Which I am making in my Learning Stage.
+# Machine Learning Projects

-### Currently at Developing stage.
+This Repository Contains all Machine Learning Projects, Which I am making at my Learning Stage.